-- CRDN 2.2: Demonstrate professional writing skills in preparing professional communications. - CRDN 2.9: Participate in professional and community organizations. - CRDN 2.14: Demonstrate advocacy on local, state or national legislative and regulatory issues or policies impacting the nutrition and dietetics profession. - CRDN 3.4: Design, implement and evaluate presentations to a target audience. - CRDN 3.5: Develop nutrition education materials that are culturally and age appropriate and designed for the literacy level of the audience. - CRDN 3.6: Use effective education and counseling skills to facilitate behavior change. - CRDN 3.7: Develop and deliver products, programs or services that promote consumer health, wellness and lifestyle management. - CRDN 3.8: Deliver respectful, science-based answers to client questions concerning emerging trends.
+CRDN 2.2: Demonstrate professional writing skills in preparing professional communications.

+CRDN 3.7: Demonstrate effective communication and documentation skills for clinical and client services in a variety of formats and settings, such as telenutrition and other information.

+CRDN 3.8: Design, implement and evaluate presentations to a target audience.

+CRDN 3.9: Develop nutrition education materials that are culturally and age appropriate and designed for the literacy level of the audience.

+CRDN 3.10: Use effective education and counseling skills to facilitate behavior change.

+CRDN 3.12: Deliver respectful, science-based answers to client questions concerning emerging trends.